 interest in sexOne partner having more interest in sex than the otherSexual conflicts or increased arousal with breastfeedingInterrupted lovemakingPostpartum depression

-Parental roles have historically been very clear and well-defined.
+Parental roles have historically been clear and well-defined.
 Typically, the mother stayed home with the children and the father worked to support the family financially.
 In the majority of households today, this is no longer the case.
-Nowadays, many mothers and fathers both work, and as a result, parental roles have become less clear.
+Nowadays, both parents typically work, and as a result, parental roles are not as clear.
 This can often result in conflict and increased stress.
 Couples and families can reduce stress by taking the time to discuss and agree upon roles, responsibilities, and schedules.
 Discussion should be ongoing, since roles will change as parental responsibilities change.

 Tips for New Moms Accept that you will probably feel overwhelmed by your new

 responsibilities.
 Most new mothers feel the same way.At times, you will probably feel unappreciated, resentful,